ava-labs/hypersdk-starter-kit/README.md

 	return consts.HiID
 }
 ```

-### 3.2 Register the action
+### 3.2 Register the Action

-Now you have to make both VM and clients (via ABI) aware of the existance of this action.
+Now, you need to make both the VM and clients (via ABI) aware of this action.

-For that, you have to register your action in `vm/vm.go` after the `ActionParser.Register(&actions.Transfer{}, nil),` line:
+To do this, register your action in `vm/vm.go` after the line `ActionParser.Register(&actions.Transfer{}, nil):`
 ```golang
 ActionParser.Register(&actions.Greeting{}, nil),
 ```

-And register it's output after the `OutputParser.Register(&actions.TransferResult{}, nil),` line:
+Then, register its output after the line `OutputParser.Register(&actions.TransferResult{}, nil):`
 ```golang
 OutputParser.Register(&actions.GreetingResult{}, nil),
 ```

-### 3.3 Rebuild your VM
+### 3.3 Rebuild Your VM
 ```bash
 docker compose down -t 1; docker compose up -d --build devnet faucet frontend
 ```

-### 3.4 Test your new action
+### 3.4 Test Your New Action

-HyperSDK uses ABI - an autogenerated describtion of all the actions of your VM.
-Thanks to that, the frontend already has information on how to work with this action.
-Every action you add, will be displayed on the frontend and supported by wallet right after the node restarts!
+HyperSDK uses ABI, an autogenerated description of all the actions in your VM.
+Thanks to this, the frontend already knows how to interact with your new action.
+Every action you add will be displayed on the frontend and supported by the wallet as soon as the node restarts.

-So plug in your name and see the result:
+Now, enter your name and see the result:

 ![Greeting result](assets/greeting.png)

-You can also send it as a transaction, but that would not make too much sense, since there is nothing to be written to the chain's state.
+You can also send it as a transaction, but this doesn't make much sense since there’s nothing to write to the chain's state.

-### 3.5 Next steps
+### 3.5 Next Steps

 Congrats!
-You just created your first action for HyperSDK.
+You've just created your first action for HyperSDK.

-That is almost a  half of the things you need to build your own blockchain on HyperSDK.
-What is left is the state management and you can find it in `storage/storage.go`.
-Please expore on your own and enjoy your journey!
+This covers nearly half of what you need to build your own blockchain on HyperSDK.
+The remaining part is state management, which you can explore in `storage/storage.go`.
+Dive in and enjoy your journey!

 ## 4. Develop a Frontend
-1. If you launched anythyng, Bring down everything: `docker compose down`
+1. If you started anything, bring everything down: `docker compose down`
-2. Start only the devnet, and faucet: `docker compose up -d --build devnet faucet`
+2. Start only the devnet and faucet: `docker compose up -d --build devnet faucet`
 3. Navigate to the web wallet: `cd web_wallet`
 4. Install dependencies and start the dev server: `npm i && npm run dev`

-Ensure ports `8765` (faucet), `9650` (chain), and `5173` (frontend) are forwarded.
+Make sure ports `8765` (faucet), `9650` (chain), and `5173` (frontend) are forwarded.

-Please learn more on [npm:hypersdk-client](https://www.npmjs.com/package/hypersdk-client) and in the `web_wallet` folder of this repo.
+Learn more from [npm:hypersdk-client](https://www.npmjs.com/package/hypersdk-client) and the `web_wallet` folder in this repo.

 ## Notes
 - You can launch everything without Docker:
   - Faucet: `go run ./cmd/faucet/`
-  - Chain: `./scripts/run.sh`, `./scripts/stop.sh` to stop
+  - Chain: `./scripts/run.sh`, and use `./scripts/stop.sh` to stop
   - Frontend: `npm run dev` in `web_wallet`
-- Be aware of potential port conflicts if issues arise. `docker rm -f $(docker ps -a -q)` is your friend.
+- Be aware of potential port conflicts.
+If issues arise, `docker rm -f $(docker ps -a -q)` will help.
-- For VM development you don't have to know Javascript - you can use an existing frontend - all the actions would be added automatically
+- For VM development, you don’t need to know JavaScript—you can use an existing frontend, and all actions will be added automatically.